 None, the minor is open to all University of Michigan undergraduates.

-A minimum of 4 courses, for at least 15 credits from the STS Course List
+A minimum of 15 credits

-- Meet with an STS minor advisor
+- Meet with the faculty advisor to the STS minor

 - Core course (RC SocSci 275/History 285)